 New Line (\n):

-When a new line is necessary in the output, then this escape sequence is used.
+When a new line is necessary for the output, then this escape sequence is used.
 For example:

 Alert Bell (\a):